LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK05-D1-ComplexDomain.md

    - Identify composition vs. aggregation relationships
    - Identify aggregates and root entities
 2. Write the model class
+   - Do you need to add foreign keys to any models?
 3. Write a view and view-model
 4. Write controller methods
    - Do we need a new repository method?
-   - Will there be issues with related data being returned from the DbSet?
+   - Will there be issues with related data being returned from a DbSet?